 Fun Facts: Gavin has backpacked most of the Oregon & Washington PCT and makes his own beer.

 Jeanette is a Chicago native that grew up sailing on her parents' 36ft Tashiba, cruising Lake Michigan.
-She's one of our resident keelboat sailors here at WCS, and has raced a handful of Port Huron and Chicago Mac races as well as buoy racing in Detroit, San Francisco and Portland.
-She holds her USCG 100 Ton Master's license and spent 5 years as a charter captain sailing the retired America's Cup yacht, USA 76, in San Francisco Bay (shout out to ACsailingSF!).
+She's one of our resident keelboat sailors here at WCS, and has raced a handful of Port Huron and Chicago Mac races as well as beer can racing in Detroit, San Francisco and Portland.
+She holds her USCG 100 Ton Master's license and spent 5 years as a charter captain sailing the retired America's Cup yacht, USA 76, in San Francisco Bay.

 Fun Facts: She was an internationally competitive figure skater growing up, and has about 75 houseplants in her home.